Advising a Student

 Student Code of Conduct

 All University of Colorado Denver students must adhere to the behavioral standards and expectations outlined in the Student Code of Conduct.
-Procedures for due process and general policies may be found inside the Student Code of Conduct, which you may download from the left-hand menu bar.
-Additionally, students living in Campus Village Apartments must adhere to the Campus Village Handbook.
-This can be viewed and downloaded at the Campus Village Apartments website, www.campusvillageliving.com.
+This document also includes procedures for due process and general policies.
+Additionally, Students living at Campus Village must adhere to the CU Denver Housing & Dining Resident Handbook.